 Justin Gaethje is one of the most recognizable and respected fighters of the modern UFC era.
 Nicknamed “The Highlight,” Gaethje is known for his relentless pressure, devastating knockout power, and willingness to engage in high-risk battles inside the Octagon.
-A former interim UFC lightweight champion and BMF titleholder, he has built a career defined not just by wins, but by unforgettable performances.
+A former interim UFC lightweight champion, current UFC Interim Lightweight Champion, and former BMF titleholder, he has built a career defined not just by wins, but by unforgettable performances.

 Over nearly a decade at the elite level, Gaethje has remained a fixture in the lightweight top tier, consistently facing the division’s toughest competition.
 Whether headlining pay-per-views or anchoring major fight cards, his name alone signals excitement.